connorcerf/help-desk-performance-analysis/docs/enterprise_report.md

 ## Key Insights

 ### 1. Ticket Volume by Functional Area
-Breaking down tickets by the *Filed Against* category revealed where the help desk spends most of its time:
+Breaking down tickets by each functional area revealed where the help desk spends most of its time:

 - **Systems:** 40,035 tickets
 - **Access/Login:** 29,921 tickets